egaudrain/vocoder/README.md

 p.synthesis_filters = filter_bands([200, 7000], 8, fs, 'greenwood', 1, 4);
 ```

 Remember, the order argument passed to the filter_bands function will be multiplied by 4, so we pass 1 to get 4th order filters.
 If we wanted 6th order filters, we would pass 1.5.
-If ommited, the value 3 is used, resulting in 12th order filters.
+If omitted, the value 3 is used, resulting in 12th order filters.

 To create a structure of 12th order Butterworth analysis filter matching the frequencies of Cochlear devices: